Kalmarr120/Kalmarr_NAI_Public/main_NAI_research_document.md

 > `[ Mark: male wolfkin thickfurofBlack; Mark behavior: kind outgoing; Mark wears: tunic& breeches ];`

 I am also testing the use of `and` and `or`, word smashed.
 Both of these tokenize very well, and seem to tokenize to `|and` and `|or` at the end of most words they are connected to.
 Rinter noted that `and` is now recommended for featherlite generally, so my testing will merely help determine if it works with the OPVAM scaffold and for my slightly modified entries.
+So far, it works well enough that I am recommending it.

 #### 2.1(b) Featherlite Example Entries